Chapter 2: Searching

 “All Resources” features

 The “All Resources” tab has a lot of flexible and useful features.
-For example, it uses labels in your results list so you can instantly tell which items are books, which are DVDs or CDs, and so on.
+For example, it uses labels in your results list so you can instantly tell the type of material.
 Another helpful feature generates citations for sources you’ve found.
 You can also email item descriptions from your search results to yourself or someone else.
 Additionally, you can log in with your NKU username and password to access more features.

 Strengths and weaknesses of the “All Resources” tab